 If you feel the ground shake, evacuate inland or to high ground immediately!
-Waves higher than 20 feet could reach the Washington coast within 30 minutes of the quake.
+A wave as high as 9 feet could reach the Port Angeles area within about an hour of the quake.
 The first wave is often not the largest; successive waves may be spaced many minutes apart and continue to arrive for several hours.
 Return only after emergency officials say it is safe.